 - Use the broiler pan and grid for broiling.
-They are designed to drain excess liquid and fat away from the cooking surface to help prevent spatter, smoke or fire. - Refer to a broiling chart in a reliable cookbook for correct broiling times. - After broiling, remove the broiler pan from the oven when you remove the food.
-Drippings will bake on the pan if it is left in the heated oven.
+They are designed to drain excess liquid and grease away from the cooking surface to help prevent spatter, smoke or fire. - Refer to a broiling chart in a reliable cookbook for correct broiling times. - After broiling, remove the broiler pan from the oven when you remove the food.
+Drippings will bake on the pan if you leave it in the heated oven.